-Old Man's Beard(Usnea) Whistler Hiking Trails
+Old Man's Beard(Usnea) Glossary of Hiking Terms

 Old Man's Beard(Usnea): The lichen seen hanging from tree branches in much of British Columbia.
 It hangs from tree bark and tree branches looking like greenish-grey hair.
 A form of lichen, usnea can be found world-wide.
 There are currently over 85 known species of usnea.

 The Old Man's Beard pictured above is along the trail to Panorama Ridge in Garibaldi Provincial Park in Whistler.
 The image below links to an aerial video of Panorama Ridge.
 Note the hazy background due to the forest fires in 2014 in Washington State and the Okanagan.

 Almost every hiking trail around Whistler will have Old Man's Beard hanging from the trees.
 Brew Lake, Cheakamus Lake, Whistler Mountain, Blackcomb Mountain and Wedgemount Lake all have sections of the trail filled with these strange looking lichen hanging from the trees.
 Wedgemount Lake is a stunning hiking destination in Whistler.
 Click the image below for an aerial video of this amazing place.